vios-s/MRI_Sequential_Active_Sampling/README.md

 # MRI Sequential Active Sampling

-This repository contains the implementation of a sequential active sampling approach for MRI reconstruction and classification.
+This repository contains the implementation of a sequential active sampling approach for MRI diagnosis.
 The project focuses on optimizing MRI acquisition by intelligently selecting the most informative samples to achieve accurate classification with reduced scan time.

 ## Overview